 India has fully reopened for international travellers following a 2 year Covid-19 related ban.
 Though the pandemic wasn't a time for travel opportunities, it has changed the way many of us work.
 If you can work remotely, now we can travel again, why not do both?

-India might not be the first place that comes to mind when you think of a workation, or a working holiday.
-But think again.
-The huge Asian nation has plenty of destinations on offer, with a variety of costs and settings.
+Though it might not be the first place that comes to mind when you think of a workation, or a working holiday, India has plenty of destinations on offer, with a variety of costs and settings.
 You’ll find good wifi in many spots, too.

 Some of these destinations are so immersive you’ll hardly feel like you’re working at all.

 If you’re not already thinking about it, why should you consider becoming a digital nomad?
-Studies stretching over the past decade have found that a flexible approach to working has huge benefits on our mental and physical health.
+A study from Durham university, stretching over the past decade has found that a flexible approach to working has huge benefits on our mental and physical health.
 With the right set-up and planning, your income could also benefit, especially if you choose a destination where living costs are lower than where you earn your salary.

 From tranquil beaches to mountain peaks, here are some of India’s best locations for a workation.

 A prime opportunity for productivity and rejuvenation, this state’s ever-popular beaches are an essential consideration for any travellers looking to work with an ocean view.

 Goa’s expansive infrastructure and booming economy means it offers workations at every price point.
 Luxury villas with sea views allow you to sit on a balcony with a laptop and a beverage, but there’s scope for more simplistic getaways too.